JoaoVitorLima242/Shopping-Cart/README.md

 # Shopping Cart :shopping_cart:

- Application using Typescript and React.js to make a shopping cart.
+A simple shopping card using **ReactJS, NextJS, TypeScript and Styled-Components**.